-a.
-The Secretarial Standards SS-1 and SS-2 issued by the ICSI and as notified by the Ministry of Corporate Affairs and report that the Company has generally complied with the said Standards, subject to para VIII hereof.

-- b.
-The Listing Agreement/s entered into by the Company with the BSE Limited and report that the Company has complied with the same. - VIII.
+- a.
+The Secretarial Standards SS-1 and SS-2 issued by the ICSI and as notified by the Ministry of Corporate Affairs and report that the Company has generally complied with the said Standards, subject to para VIII hereof. - b.
+The Listing Agreement/s entered into by the Company with the BSE Limited, subject to pare VIII herein and report that the Company has complied with the same. - VIII.
 We further report that during the said Financial Year, the Company has complied with the provisions of the Acts, Rules, Regulations, Guidelines, Standards, etc., mentioned in the foregoing paragraphs except following: - 1.
-There are Advances outstanding which are collected from customers towards proposed projects which are delayed and being outstanding in the books for more than one year, attract Section 73 of the Act read with Companies (Acceptance of Deposits) Rules, 2014. - 2.
-The Company has not complied the provisions of Section 152(6) of the Companies Act, 2013 in relation to Rotation of Directors. - 3.
-The Company has defaulted compliance of the following: - a.
-Applicable General Laws, such as ESI and PF requirements and MSME Act.
-2006 - b.
-Income Tax Act, 1961 and Goods and Services Tax Act, 2017 - 4.
-The Company has not appointed Women Director in the Board as required under the regulation 17(1) of LODR (Regulation) 2015 and Section 149 of the Companies Act, 2013. - IX.
-We further report that:
+The Company has not complied the provisions of Section 152(6) of the Companies Act, 2013 in relation to Rotation of Directors. - 2.
+There are Advances outstanding which are collected from customers towards proposed projects which are delayed and being outstanding in the books for more than one year, attract Section 73 of the Act read with Rule 2(c)(XII)(b)of the Companies (Acceptance of Deposits) Rules, 2014 and accordingly Directors of the Company are disqualified under Sec 164 (2) (b) of the Companies Act, 2013.